inxilpro/node-checkenv/README.md

 [![Build Status](https://travis-ci.org/inxilpro/node-checkenv.svg)](https://travis-ci.org/inxilpro/node-checkenv) [![Dependency Status](https://david-dm.org/inxilpro/node-checkenv.svg)](https://david-dm.org/inxilpro/node-checkenv)

+A modern best-practice is to [store your application's configuration in environmental variables](http://12factor.net/config).
+This allows you to keep all config data outside of your repository, and store it in a standard, system-agnotic location.
+Modern build/deploy/development tools make it easier to manage these variables per-host, but they're still often undocumented, and can lead to bugs when missing.

-This module lets you define the environmental variables your application relies on in `env.json` and then provides a method to check for these variables at application launch.
+This module lets you define all the environmental variables your application relies on in an `env.json` file.
+It then provides a method to check for these variables at application launch, and print a help screen if any are missing.

 ## Installation